-Research from 2013 indicates that people experience significant improvement in muscle spasticity and other types of pain when they take marijuana.
+Research from 2013 indicates that people experience significant improvement in muscle spasticity and other types of pain when they take cannabis.

-An oral preparation derived from marijuana is available to treat muscle spasticity and pain.
+An oral preparation derived from cannabis is available to treat muscle spasticity and pain.
 Other forms of edibles may have similar effects, although research in this area is lacking.

 CBD has also demonstrated antiseizure effects, which suggests it could be a potential treatment for epilepsy.

 A 2017 study cites evidence for the use of CBD to improve seizure control in those with specific epilepsy syndromes.